watsonrp/SysOps/chef/README.md

 * AWS Python CLI Access Key/Secret Key Configuration at ~/.aws/config , with policy permission that is able (At min) to: Start new instances , Describe new instances, Pass IAM Role, S3 Put-Objects/Get-Objects to the S3 Bucket that will hold the chef-solo configurations, IAM Role is always better and more secured!
 * Public Access - Since we make calls to S3 we need Internet Access , NAT , Or Public IP ...
 Your Choice :-)
+* Security Group which will allow Incoming ssh access from your pre-defined IPs

 *Generic EC2 Instance*

 * Supported AMI: Ubuntu 14.04 , was not tested on other Linux Platform but can surely fitted into ones ...
 * Instance Profile-->IAM Role - An IAM Role that allows the Generic EC2 Instance to do Authenticated API calls to the S3 Bucket in order to retrieve Configurations that
   Were Created by the Admin Instance (See Installation Instruction on how-to create) , the Role must be created manually and be assigned to an Instance-Profile , The Instance Profile Arn (Amazon Resource Name) will be used as an Argument for the Bootstrapping Process
+* Security Group which will allow Incoming ssh access from your pre-defined IPs, As Well as Allow Incoming http to browse the apache2 welcome page

 *Chef-solo*